-Our Lady of the Lake College's academic policies are published in the College Catalog.
+Franciscan Missionaries of Our Lady University's academic policies are published in the University Catalog.
 Below are Catalog links for frequently accessed academic policies.

 Adding or Dropping Courses

 Resignation from the University

 Student Complaints and/or Concerns Policy

 All Franciscan Missionaries of Our Lady University students are expected to adhere to the Honor Code and Honor Statement listed in the Student Services Handbook.
 Any formal academic setting relies upon high standards of honesty among its students and faculty.
 The University expects both faculty and students to abide by these standards in order to help fulfill the mission of Franciscan Missionaries of Our Lady University, which is to provide an educational setting where religious and human values are respected.
 An important aspect of this process is academic honesty.
 University faculty and students are expected to apply the principle of academic honesty by consistently displaying honesty and forthrightness in their academic endeavors.
 Intellectual inquiry can possess value only if it is acquired and presented legitimately.